BioBoost/course_programming_from_base_to_ace/docs/introduction/04_storing_data/README.md

 | `long` | Signed 64-bit integers with values between -9223372036854775808 and 9223372036854775807. |
 | `ulong` | Unsigned 64-bit integers with values between 0 and 18446744073709551615. |
 | `char` | Unsigned 16-bit integers with values between 0 and 65535.
 The set of possible values for the char type corresponds to the Unicode character set. |

+While there are quite a bit of integral data types available, the ones you will need the most here are `int` for integral numbers and `char` for single characters.

 #### Floating Point Types